 When a foster child is placed in your home, you have 60 days from the date of placement to enroll them in your plan.
-To enroll the child, PacificSource must receive your completed enrollment application and any additional premium from your employer within 60 days of the placement.
-If the date of placement is the 1st through the 15th of the month, full premium is due.
+To enroll the child, PacificSource must receive your enrollment change and any additional premium from your employer within 60 days of the placement.
+If the date of placement is the 1st through the 1st through the 1st day of the month, full premium is due.
 If the date of placement is the 16th through the last day of the month, no premium is charged for that month.
 Coverage for your new family members will begin on the date of placement.
 You may be required to submit a copy of the legal documentation from a court or a child placement agency to complete enrollment.